sveltejs/kit/documentation/docs/13-cli.md

 ### svelte-kit sync

 `svelte-kit sync` creates the generated files for your project such as types and a `tsconfig.json`.
+When you create a new project, it is listed as the `prepare` script and will be run automatically as part of the npm lifecycle, so you should not ordinarily have to run this command.